Needing a horseradish substitute? Allergic to horseradish? I have the six best horseradish substitutes that help you in any pinch.

 What Is Horseradish Made Of?

-So what exactly is horseradish?
+So, what exactly is horseradish?

 Horseradish is a root vegetable famous for its strong smell.
 The scent of fresh horseradish will linger on for some time after it has been cut.
 This root has a complex flavor, which makes it a great table relish.
-In addition, this root brings spiciness and heat to any meal.
-So much so that the small amount will bring tears to your eyes.
+In addition, this root brings spiciness and heat to any meal, so much so that the small amount will bring tears to your eyes.

 Common Horseradish Uses